isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-content-resolver/c-psdk-ios-3.3-content-resolver-about.md

 seo-title: Opportunity generators and content resolvers
 title: Opportunity generators and content resolvers
 uuid: c49494da-2145-40d7-8f4b-2ecaf2866ca4
-index: y
-internal: n
-snippet: y
 ---

-# Opportunity generators and content resolvers {#opportunity-generators-and-content-resolvers}
+# Opportunity generators and content resolvers{#opportunity-generators-and-content-resolvers}

 An opportunity detector is a TVSDK component that detects custom tags in a stream and identifies placement opportunities.
 These opportunities are sent to the content resolver, which customizes the content/ad insertion workflow based on the placement opportunity properties and metadata.